 AMS Institute and Delft University of Technology jointly developed the core of the CM-DSS in collaboration with the city of Amsterdam.
 The public-private institute AMS Institute is situated at the nexus between industry, government and academia, catalyses the development of sustainable solutions for the challenges posed by the rapidly urbanizing world and actively tests these solutions in the city of Amsterdam.

-Over the course of five years, the DUT acquired world-wide unique specialist expertise featuring pedestrian sensing techniques, crowd state-estimation algorithms, the interpretation of crowd monitoring systems and the needs of professionals who are managing crowded pedestrian spaces.
+Over the course of five years, the Delft University of Technology acquired worldwide unique specialist expertise featuring pedestrian sensing techniques, crowd state-estimation algorithms, the interpretation of crowd monitoring systems and the needs of professionals who are managing crowded pedestrian spaces.

 For the City of Amsterdam the innovation of urban mobility is an important principle they hold dear.
 Ever since SAIl 2015, the City of Amsterdam has provided worldwide unique and very valuable access to its public space to develop, test and upgrade the CM-DSS.
 As part of this process, the mobility experts of the City of Amsterdam, its law & order officers and the Amsterdam police have been collaborating fully with DUT and AMS to learn and adopt the CM-DSS into their organization.
 As such, this municipality is on the European and worldwide frontier with respect to the usage of monitoring data in their daily crowd management operation, in strategic urban planning processes, and the development of privacy regulation and protocols to protect the right to privacy of its citizens.